crabzilla/crabzilla/README.md

 ## Modules

-* crabzilla-core            → Command, DomainEvent, Aggregate, Snapshot, etc Your domain will depend on it.
+* crabzilla-core            → Command, DomainEvent, Snapshot, etc Your domain will depend on this.
 * crabzilla-example1        → An example using Crabzilla.
-* crabzilla-vertx-core      → Codecs, Helpers, etc. Your services will depend on it.
+* crabzilla-vertx-core      → Codecs, Helpers, etc. Your services will depend on this.
 * crabzilla-vertx-handler   → CommandHandlerVerticles and UnitOfWorkRepositories.
 * crabzilla-vertx-projector → ProjectionHandlerVerticle, EventsProjector and ProjectionRepository.
 * crabzilla-vertx-web       → CommandRestVerticle.
 Depends on vertx-web module.